 Learn more about accredited investors and how it impacts their investments on the Investor.gov website.

-Angel investors invest their own money, so it can come from a variety of sources.
+Angel investors typically invest their own money, so it can come from a variety of sources.

 There's no one “where” that we can point to as a primary source of funding for angel investors.

 Angel investors tend to invest in companies that are in industries they know a lot about, unlike a venture capitalist firm that may have a very diverse investment portfolio.

 So, for example, if an angel investor made a lot of money in the real estate industry, you can imagine they would be most comfortable making an investment in a business idea in real estate versus tech startups.

-After all, they know the industry, including the right questions to ask, what kinds of opportunities exist — and who’s BSing them.
+After all, they know the industry, including the right questions to ask, what kind of opportunity and risk exists — and who's BSing them.

-That’s not to say that it’s the only criteria for angel investors.
-They may have made their money in gold mining, but are looking to make investments in tech companies because they think that’s where the big upside opportunity is, or future interest from venture capital firms bringing liquidity or an exit.
+That's not to say that it's the only criteria for angel investors.
+They may have made their money in gold mining, but are looking to make an investment in a tech startup because they think that's where the big upside opportunity is, or future interest from venture capital firms bringing liquidity or an exit.

-While you wouldn’t want to count out an angel investor who didn’t come from your industry, you would definitely want to seek out those who might have a built-in affinity to your industry first.
+While you wouldn't want to refuse angel funding from investors who didn't come from your industry, you would definitely want to seek out investors who might have a built-in affinity to your industry first.

-A good first place to start is your own friends and family.
+A good first place to start to raise money is your own friends and family, especially for seed rounds.
 Are there high net worth people in your personal networks who are already investing in startups?
-A warm connection is always to your advantage when you’re startup fundraising, as most people are more willing to invest in people that they know than in those they don’t.
+A warm connection is always to your advantage when you're fundraising for startups, as most people are more willing to invest in people that they know than in those they don't.